Healthcare system

 You can learn more about growing older in Italy by reading our articles on healthcare for seniors or contacting your local circle for the elderly center (circolo per anzian).
 Italia Non Profit also lists organizations that work with older people in Italy.

-Alternative medicines in Italy
+Alternative medicine in Italy

 Alternative and complementary healthcare services (servizi sanitari alternativi e complementari) are becoming increasingly more popular in Italy.
 Some hospitals and healthcare providers even recommend these holistic services as part of a comprehensive treatment plan.